Garrett Gilbert

 Garrett Antone Gilbert (born July 1, 1991) is an American former professional football quarterback who played in the National Football League (NFL) for seven seasons.
-The son of former NFL quarterback Gale Gilbert, he played college football for the Texas Longhorns and SMU Mustangs.
+He played college football for the Texas Longhorns and SMU Mustangs.

 Joining the NFL in 2014, Gilbert was primarily assigned to his teams' practice squads during his first four years and appeared in only one game with the Carolina Panthers.
-He came to prominence in 2019 as the starting quarterback for the Orlando Apollos of the Alliance of American Football (AAF), where he led the league in passing yards and passer rating.
+In 2019, he was the starting quarterback for the Orlando Apollos of the Alliance of American Football (AAF), where he led the league in passing yards and passer rating.
 Gilbert rejoined the NFL after the AAF suspended operations and started games for the Dallas Cowboys and Washington Football Team.

 Early life

 Gilbert made his first high school start for Lake Travis during his sophomore year in the 2006 Texas Football Classic, where he led the Cavaliers to a 41–34 victory over Texas City.
 His performance caused Texas gridiron sportswriters to take notice, including Lone Star Gridiron's Chris Doelle who referred to Gilbert as "the best high school quarterback I have seen EVER."

 Gilbert guided Lake Travis to the 2007 Texas UIL Class 4A Division II State Championship.
 Upon completing the 2007 season, he broke state records for completions (359), pass attempts (555) and yards (4,827).

 After Lake Travis won the 2007 championship, the team's head coach, Jeff Dicus, resigned to take the head coaching position at Class 5A Duncanville High School.
 Chad Morris, then the head coach at Stephenville High School, became the new coach.
 Prior to his senior season, Gilbert learned Morris' offense.

 On top of the coaching change, Gilbert had to undergo minor shoulder surgery, from which he took five months to recover.
 He was not able to lift weights during the five-month period, and instead performed rehabilitation exercises.
 Gilbert recovered in time to play the first game of the 2008 season.

 In the 2008 season, Gilbert led Lake Travis to a perfect 16–0 record and its second straight state title.
 He finished the season with 4,851 passing yards for 55 touchdowns.

 Gilbert completed his high school career setting a state record of 12,534 passing yards, breaking the previous mark set by Graham Harrell by two yards.
 Gilbert finished second to Harrell for career touchdowns, completions and attempts.
 He led his Cavaliers to a 39–4 combined record as a starter from his sophomore through senior seasons.